Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 [Type inference][Type inference] in Kotlin is a very complicated process, and it is performed *after* overload resolution is done; meaning type inference may not affect the way overload resolution candidate is picked in any way.

 > Note: if we had allowed interdependence between type inference and overload resolution, we would have been able to create an infinitely oscillating behaviour, leading to an infinite compilation.

+> Important: an exception to this limitation is when a [lambda return type is used to refine function applicability][Using lambda return type to refine function applicability].
+By limiting the scope of interdependency between type inference and overload resolution to a single step, we avoid creating an oscillating behaviour.

 ### Conflicting overloads